Corey Lanerie

 Career

-Recorded his 4,000th career victory on July 31, 2016, when he rode Crooked Stick to win the eighth race at Ellis Park.
+Recorded his 4,000th career victory July 31, 2016, aboard Crooked Stick in the eighth race at Ellis Park.

 Click here for his Equibase career record.